Winter is a great time to be a bike rider, yes really.

 Sometimes, see above, there are times when riding outside is simply not worth it and the turbo is the only alternative.

 However, a turbo is more than just an outside ride substitute, it is a training tool in its own right and with all the kit and premium products coming out right now, it's fast becoming a go-to experience for many...
 Wahoo, Peleton, Zwift and others are all focussed on making this a serious part of your season.

 Used correctly a turbo is a time-efficient way of ensuring quality training, whatever the conditions outside.

 The key is having it set-up and ready to go.

 Minimise the faff and you have no excuse not to squeeze in a session.
-Grab a Veloforte Pronto bar for a natural caffeine hit to get you in the mood and then get pedalling!
-Even just 20 minutes done regularly will improve your fitness.
+Grab a couple of delicious Amaro chews for a gentle caffeine hit to get you motivated, then get pedalling!
+Even 20 minutes done regularly will improve your fitness.